cortes-ciriano-lab/ReConPlot/README.md

 ggsave(filename = "example_ReConPlot.pdf", plot = p, width = 19, height = 5, units = "cm")
 ```

-Please visit the [tutorial](Tutorial/tutorial.pdf) for advanced usage.
+For advanced usage, please visit the [tutorial](Tutorial/tutorial.pdf).

 # Contact
 If you have any comments or suggestions please raise an issue or contact us:\